 Frequent elections affect policymaking and governance as the government is trapped in short-term thinking.

 It also destabilizes duly-elected governments and imposes a heavy burden on the exchequer.

 It also puts pressure on political parties, especially smaller ones, as elections are becoming increasingly expensive.

-The Model Code of Conduct (MCC) which comes into force with the announcement of poll dates, prevents government from announcing any new schemes, make any new appointments, transfers and postings without the approval of election commission.
+The Model Code of Conduct (MCC) which comes into force with the announcement of poll dates, prevents the government from announcing any new schemes, make any new appointments, transfers, and postings without the approval of election commission.
 This brings normal work of the government to a standstill.

 It also increases the cost of management to the election commission.